 How do anger and addiction go together?
-We get this question all the time at The Clearing.
+We get this question all the time.
 They are related, and when you add stress and anxiety you get a toxic cocktail that causes many to numb out with substances and other diversions.
 Read more to understand how these all fit together and what you can do about it to stop the cycle.

 Anger and Addiction

 Everybody has anger.
 So why do anger and addiction seem to go together?
 Is anger some by-product of addiction and dependency?
 What we know is that any time we’re angry and we’re feeling anger, we know that underneath that anger there’s a hurt.
 There’s something that’s hurting us inside.

 For those suffering from addiction or dependency, there’s a belief it’s not okay, for one reason or another, to express our anger.
 We cut ourselves off from that and it festers along with the original hurt episode or stimulus.

 Anger Leads to Depression

 Typically when we cut ourselves off from anger, we begin to feel depression.
 Depression is nothing more than anger turned inward.